James471/club-website-template/people.md

 fontColor: black
 ---
 # People
 Here goes your warm message about the people of the club.
-This club like all other clubs is made up of people, nice, horny people.
+This club like all other clubs is made up of people, nice people.